 One of my favorite stock market gurus is Jim Cramer of CNBC’s Mad Money.
 I watch him every night, as he gives out great advice, conducts insightful interviews with a lot of CEO’s and has also got a really fun, engaging personality.

 To start investing, you can open a brokerage account.
 Many offer zero commission trading.
 You can buy as little as a single share or even less than a share.

 There are so many different sectors to look at and invest in: technology, biotech, energy, utilities and so on.
 Each one has winners and losers.

 There are stocks that are small now but could grow into the giants of tomorrow.
 This is the fun of investing.
 There are better odds of winning than buying a lottery ticket, that is for sure.

-If you invest well, you can earn some extra money.
+If you invest well, you can earn some extra money and have an extra income stream.
 If you invest very well, one day you may make more by investing than you do by working!